zoocreative/dragndrop/README.md

-# Dragndrop
+# Drag N Drop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.
+This is a simpe project to create a drag and drop using the Angular 7 Material.
+I am also using it to test GIT

 ## Development server